-WHR is an easy, inexpensive, and accurate way to see how much body fat you have.
-It can also help predict your risk for heart disease and diabetes.
+WHR is an easy, inexpensive, and accurate way to see the proportion of your body fat.
+It can also help predict your risk of heart disease and diabetes.

-This method could be particularly useful in certain groups of people.
-For example, WHR may be a better gauge of obesity in older adults whose body composition has changed.
+Another 2021 study suggested that using the WHR method to predict health outcomes could be particularly useful in certain groups of people.
+For example, WHR may be a better gauge of obesity in older adults whose body compositions have changed.

 It’s easy to make mistakes while checking WHR, because you need to take two separate measurements.
 And, it can be hard to get an accurate measurement of your hips.

 WHR can also be harder to interpret than waist circumference — another measurement of abdominal obesity.
-You might have a high WHR because you’ve gained weight in your abdomen.
-Or, you might simply have put on extra muscle around your hips from working out.
+You might have a high WHR because you carry more weight in your abdomen.
+Or, you might simply have extra muscle around your hips from working out.

-Certain people won’t be able to get an accurate measure using WHR, including those who are shorter than 5 feet tall and those who have a BMI of 35 or higher.
+Certain people won’t be able to get an accurate measure using WHR, including people who are shorter than 5 feet tall and people who have a BMI of 35 or higher.
 WHR is also not recommended for use in children.